SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/custom-database/extra-tables.md

 ---
+title: crmscript_extra_tables
-title: Third-party tables
+description: Third-party tables
-uid: crmscript_extra_tables
-SortOrder: 20
+author:
+so.date:
+keywords:
+so.topic: concept
 ---

+# Third-party tables

 SuperOffice Expander Service License gives you the possibility to create extra tables in the database.
 Instantly, these third-party tables will be available for standard CRUD operations in SuperOffice Service.
 You need to set up a web panel to access them from the Sales client.